jjrbfi/CSC_server_config/README.md

   - **/opt/work/** have 777 rights

-- **/opt/work/notes/readme.md** File with all the server configuration

 - To connect into the server we have to change the SSH port to **2222** with **-p 2222**

 # Installed: